 DEATH RACE: BEYOND ANARCHY

 This sequel has been placed into the hands of Don Michael Paul who debuted as director of the Steven Seagal film Half Past Dead (2002) and has a made a handful of mostly action films that are mostly sequels to other peoples films.
-These include The Garden (2006), Lake Placid: The Final Chapter (2012), Company of Heroes (2013), Jarhead 2: Field of Fire (2014), Sniper: Legacy (2014), Tremors 5: Bloodlines (2015), Kindergarten Cop 2 (2016) and Sniper: Ghost Shooter (2016).
+These include The Garden (2006), Lake Placid: The Final Chapter (2012), Company of Heroes (2013), Jarhead 2: Field of Fire (2014), Sniper: Legacy (2014), Tremors 5: Bloodlines (2015), Kindergarten Cop 2 (2016), Sniper: Ghost Shooter (2016) and Tremors: A Cold Day in Hell (2018).
 Paul also wrote the Cyberpunk biker film Harley Davidson and the Marlboro Man (1991) and has another whole career as an actor.

 The scenario has changed since the previous Death Race films.
 In all of these Frankenstein was the hero forced to participate in a deadly vehicle race by a harsh penal system.
 Here the prison still exists and Frankenstein still participates in the Death Race but the warden is ineffectual and Frankenstein the dictatorial warlord running a brutal dog-eat-dog society within the walls of the prison.
 This takes the Death Race series more away from the vehicular gladiatorial combat of the original and closer to being a copy of Escape from New York (1981), especially with the idea of a walled-off city area where convicts have been abandoned and the hero of the show is a tough individualist loner who has been sent in on a mission by the prison authorities.